bihor/camaliga/Documentation/Administration/Extension-Configuration/Index.rst

 - slugField1 and slugField1 defines the fields that should be used for the slug.
 Standard: title.
   "person city" means: person or city (if person is not set).

+- You can enable a search via Openstreetmap for the coordinates for a given address in the backend.